040code/040code.github.io/content/posts/2019-09-07-full-stack-fest-2019/index.md

 ### CSS Houdini Today
 by [Una Kravets](https://2019.fullstackfest.com/speakers/una-kravets)

 Una did a great job in showing the possibilities of Houdini and how this can change the way websites will look.
 Houdini is not available in all brwosers, but it's getting there.
 In Chrome you can already use it when you enable a flag; `chrome://flags/#enable-experimental-web-platform-features` Once enabled, you can start programming in CSS.
 See [extra-css](https://extra-css.netlify.com) for more examples.
-And if you have the flag enabled, you already see this in the header of this paragraph. :)

 [Link to presentation](https://www.youtube.com/watch?v=yZ-HpepLIY8)